Jim Larkin (publisher): Legal battles

 In October 2016, one of the signatories to that letter, California Attorney General Kamala Harris, announced the indictment of Lacey, Larkin and Ferrer on state pimping charges, calling Backpage "the world's top online brothel".
 Ferrer was arrested in Texas, while Larkin and Lacey presented themselves for arrest in Sacramento, where prosecutors fought their release on bond, keeping them in custody for four days and at one point, displaying them in orange jumpsuits in a jail cell located inside the courtroom.

 Out on bond, Lacey and Larkin denounced Harris' action as an unconstitutional, election-year stunt.
 She was running for the U.S. Senate at the time.
 In a joint statement, they wrote: "Make no mistake; Kamala Harris has won all that she was looking to win when she had us arrested.
 She issued her sanctimonious public statement, controlled her media cycle and got her 'perp walk' on the evening news."

-Harris was elected to the U.S. Senate in November, but Larkin and Lacey beat the pimping charges against them not once, but twice: first when a judge threw them out in December 2016, citing the First Amendment and Section 230; when Harris refiled just before leaving office at the end of the year, a new judge threw them out in August 2017, with only some of the new money laundering charges left hanging until the federal charges, filed in 2018, are adjudicated.
+Harris was elected to the U.S. Senate in November, but Larkin and Lacey beat the pimping charges against them not once, but twice: first when a judge threw them out in December 2016, citing the First Amendment and Section 230; when Harris refiled just before leaving office at the end of the year, a new judge threw them out in August 2017, with only some of the new money laundering charges left hanging until the federal charges, filed in 2018, would be adjudicated.